MicrosoftDocs/power-pages-docs/power-pages-docs/configure/image-library-how-to.md

 1. Select the **Add** button.

+1. Copy the flow URL for later use.

 ## Step 2: Create a page to Manage Image library

 After creating the flow and providing access to authenticated web role, you can call it from a control event using JavaScript.